Kitchen Sink (TV series)

-Kitchen Sink was American cooking-themed television series that aired on Food Network.
-It was presented by a rotating lineup of chefs who taught the viewers how to create different indulgent recipes.
+Kitchen Sink is an American cooking show that aired on Food Network.
+It is presented by a rotating lineup of chefs who teach the viewers how to create different indulgent recipes.
 During the first season, the series was titled The Kitchen Sink.

 The series is a spin-off of The Kitchen.
 However, unlike The Kitchen, it did not have a studio audience; and it ran for 22 minutes instead of 41 minutes.